 But I’m getting rather fed up with hearing about Burry’s recent remarks about index funds.
 Burry apparently believes there is a passive bubble, that index funds have become too popular.

 It’s an idea that keeps receiving attention, despite the fact that, over the years, it has been thoroughly debunked.
 We’ve written about it many times on this blog.
-In the past few days, the likes of Josh Brown, aka the Reformed Broker, and MoneyWeek editor John Stepek have done a job explaining why it simply isn’t true.
+Josh Brown aka the Reformed Broker, recently did a job of explaining why it simply isn’t true.